Akuli/oomph/docs/syntax.md

 - A parenthesized expression.
 Any simple expression can include zero or more of the following at the end:
 - Call: comma-separated parenthesized list of expressions.
-- Attribute lookup: `.` operator token followed by an identifier token.
+- Attribute lookup: `.` operator token followed by a simple identifier token.